MillionConcepts/multidex/readme.md

 Working area for MASTCAM spectral plotter tool rewrite.
 Pre-alpha, not for distribution.

+### dependencies
+fixed dependency list not yet generated. complete list of packages installed in production environment is in 'env_list'

 ### usage
 runtime commands enabling user-facing functionality are currently all included in app.ipynb.
 Run cells 1-11, and a server should run at 127.0.0.1:8050